ContainerSSH/containerssh.github.io/docs/developing.md

 ## Running tests

 You can run the tests using `go test`.
 Make sure to **stop the SSH and auth-config server** you started above, otherwise some tests will fail.

+## Understanding ContainerSSH

+ContainerSSH is a reasonably complex piece of software.
+It uses the built-in Go SSH library to create a server and the client libraries for Docker and Kubernetes to forward the data from the SSH channel to the standard input and output of the container.

+Before you begin we recommend reading [this blog post](https://pasztor.at/blog/ssh-direct-to-docker/) that runs you through a simplified version of ContainerSSH called [MiniContainerSSH](https://github.com/janoszen/minicontainerssh).